leanchess/leanchess.github.io/index.md

 The reasons for denoting a bishop as O are many:

 1. It is colloquially known as *офицер (officer)* in Russian-speaking cultures.
-1. It is denoted as O in at least five different cultures, namely: Albanian, Bulgarian, Estonian, Hindi, Marathi [^1].
+1. It is denoted as O in at least five different cultures, namely: Albanian, Bulgarian, Estonian, Hindi, and Marathi<sup>[1]</sup>.
 1. BishOp contains an O, which brings it on par with kNight.
 1. It is mostly round.